NSns24/Go-Kuy/README.md

 ## Getting Started

 <!-- These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system. -->
+Clone the project and you're ready to go.

 ### Prerequisites